woodruffw/yossarian-bot/COMMANDS.md

 ### `!botinfo` keys

-The `!botinfo` command takes one of four keys:
+The `!botinfo` command takes one of the following keys:

 * `!botinfo ver` (or `version`) - Get `yossarian-bot`'s version.
 * `!botinfo src` (or `source`)- Get a link to `yossarian-bot`'s source.